 EERE shall promptly notify in writing each applicant whose application has not been selected for award or whose application cannot be funded because of the unavailability of appropriated funds.
+EERE will post the merit reviewers' comments on the Exchange website.
+As those comments provide details on the strengths and weaknesses of unsuccessful applications, EERE will not be holding debriefings for this FOA.

-Administrative and National Policy Requirements
+B. Administrative and National Policy Requirements